Garristown: Location

-Garristown is 18 km north of Swords, and around 7 km northeast from Ashbourne.
+Garristown is 18 km north of Swords, and around 7 km northeast from Ashbourne, County Meath.
 It is also a short distance from Ballymadun.
 It is located in hilly country, sloping down from west to east, with views towards the hills around the Naul.
 The village centre is 120m above sea level.

 History

 Records from 1200 show John Comyn, Archbishop of Dublin, granting the church at Garristown to the priory of Lanthony.
 William de Bardelby, later a senior judge, was parish priest here in 1318.
 By 1607, features included a windmill at Holtrass hill and two other mills, with 326 acre of land within the townland.
-The village is also recorded in the Down Survey (1654).
+The village was recorded in the Down Survey of 1654.
 The medieval church was later replaced by a Church of Ireland church.